 Condition

 Unlimited: Cycling.
-Swimming, Light running on soft surfaces.
+Swimming, light jogging on soft ground.

 Stretching